 Make sure your flow rates are below the manufacture specifications of 5 feet per second.
 By the way, pipe rarely fails; its your fittings that take the abuse.

-This is part one of a three part series, check in next week for part 2.
+This is part one of a two part series, check out part 2.